krgamestudios/news-server/README.md

 	"error": error		//error encountered, or undefined
 }

-//similar to `/news/publish`, but allows overwriting an existing article PATCH /news/:id
+//similar to `POST /news`, but allows overwriting an existing article PATCH /news/:id

 //arguments: